ITSLeeds/VectorTiles/README.md

 msoa = st_read(file.path(folder, msoa_shape))
 st_write(msoa, "~/Downloads/msoa.geojson")
 ```
+We have not tested Python but there has to be [packages](https://pypi.org/project/pyshp/1.1.7/) that can read shapefiles and interpret them into GeoJSON.
 If you have GDAL [installed](https://tracker.debian.org/pkg/gdal) then oneline would achieve the same thing, if you already have downloaded the shapefile.
 So the above can be done as:

 ```sh
 ogr2ogr -f GeoJSON cities.json /tmp/Counties_and_UA/Counties_and_Unitary_Authorities_December_2017_Full_Extent_Boundaries_in_UK_WGS84.shp -lco RFC7946=YES